Probe into EU border agency leaves some questions unanswered

 Pushbacks are forcibly preventing people from entering a country when they might want to apply for asylum.
 They are contrary to refugee protection agreements, which say people shouldn’t be returned to a country where their life and safety might be in danger due to their race, religion, nationality or political views.
 They also contravene EU law and policy.

-The working group cleared Frontex of any wrongdoing in 8 cases, but said in five cases “it has not been possible to completely resolve the incidents beyond any reasonable doubt,” according to part of the restricted report, dated March 1 and seen by The Associated Press.
+The working group cleared Frontex of any wrongdoing in 8 cases, but said in five cases “it has not been possible to completely resolve the incidents beyond any reasonable doubt,” according to part of the restricted report, dated March 1 and seen by The Associated Press on Thursday.

 Investigators could not determine whether the people involved in the five incidents were picked up by Turkish authorities or made it safely onto Greek soil.
 “There is no indication of anybody injured, reported missing or having died in connection with the respective incidents,” the report said.